Quantum-inspired Techniques in Tensor Networks for Industrial Contexts: Use case studies

 \subsection{Big Data}

 As its name indicates, in the field of big data large volumes of data are handled, so we need specific systems to deal with them.

 The work \cite{Big_Data} presents different methods to deal with big data problems using tensor network decompositions, as well as other topics.
 On the other hand, in \cite{Big_Data2} a tensor network method for secret sharing in big data is presented, based on the decomposition into an MPS or a Tucker decomposition \cite{Tucker} of the original data tensor by means of consecutive TSVDs.
 Between each TSVD a tensor perturbation will be performed, by multiplying the new node obtained from the SVD by a $\Delta$ matrix, and the tensor to be decomposed in the next step by $\Delta^{-1}$.
 This achieves that the global tensor is the same, but the nodes of the representation are different.
 Finally, the first node of the representation is randomized.
-In this way, parts of the dataset can be stored in a distributed way while maintaining the security of the data, since no one will be able to obtain any information from the data until all the nodes of the representation are available.
+In this way, parts of the dataset can be stored in a distributed way while restricting reconstruction of the original data under the assumptions of the specific secret-sharing protocol.
+A claim of perfect secrecy would require an explicit adversarial model and a proof, for example in terms of statistical independence or zero mutual information between unauthorized shares and the secret.
 At the same time, it presents a way to perform distributed computing for big data.